tipantiza/lotide/README.md

 * `without(source, itemsToRemove)`: This function takes in a source array and an itemsToRemove array.
 It returns a new array with only those elements from source that are not present in the itemsToRemove array.

 * `flatten(array)`: takes in an array containing elements including nested arrays of elements, and return a "flattened" version of the array. but only one level of nesting.

+* `eqObjects(objectA, objectB)`: compares two given object if they are identical it returns true if not false.